mudiko/Trace-Extractor/README.md

 ### 2. Using NPM (Recommended)

 1. Run `npm install` to install dependencies.
-2. Run `npm run install` to build and install the extension directly into Cursor.
+2. Run `npm run install-extension` to build and install the extension directly into Cursor.

 ### CLI